We are the Stott-Watts clan

-The 'Stott-Watts clan' has 5 members - 3 humans and 2 fur-babies.
-We are a kiwi family living in the beautiful Waitakere Ranges of West Auckland.
-It’s living in Auckland without ‘living in Auckland’.
+The Stott-Watts clan has five members – three humans and two fur babies.
+We are a Kiwi family living in the beautiful Waitakere Ranges of West Auckland.
+It’s like living in Auckland without ‘living IN Auckland’.
 We love it.

 Our family members include:

 - Nick Stott – he’s the business.
 The tree expert that puts other ‘tree experts’ to shame (see below for more deets about this amazingly knowledgeable man).

 - Amy Watts (soon to be a Stott too) – she’s the one answering your messages and phone calls, and running the office side of things.
 Amy is also the grounds-person during site time.
 She is learning the business along the way, and she’s already got some MEAN skills.

 - Liam Watts – our son, who is studying Mechanical Engineering at Unitech and working part-time making pizzas at Hells Pizza (you should totally try their donuts!)

 - Neeson – our beautiful, naughty, challenging, French Bulldog.
 He’s named after the actor Liam Neeson – get it?Liam and Neeson?
 He was a gift from the Make-A-Wish foundation for Liam who has survived major health challenges.
 Neeson is a wonderful, loved addition to the clan.